 Romanticized by Hollywood, the reality of Route 66 is far harsher.
-This road is soaked with the sweat of dustbowl Oakies seeking sanctuary in California.
-In reality, jobs were scarce and harassment by local law enforcement was common, and most returned home on the very same road.
-Renamed the "Will Rogers Highway" in the 1950's, it was homogenized with fast food chains, gas stations and motels with gift shops hawking novelty Rte.
+This road is soaked with the sweat of Dustbowl Oakies seeking sanctuary in California.
+In reality, jobs were scarce and harassment by local law enforcement was common and most returned home on the very same road.
+In the 1950's renamed the "Will Rogers Highway" was homogenized with fast food chains, gas stations and motels with gift shops hawking novelty Rte.
 66 lighters and coffee cups.
-New freeways allowed travelers direct routes to exciting destinations like Disneyland: forever bypassing historic 66.
-Today, the Mother Road is paved with daily mundane errands, to pilgrimages by foreign motorcycle enthusiasts who've come to experience main street America on American Harley-Davidson's.
+New freeways allowed travelers direct routes to exciting destinations like Disneyland forever bypassing historic 66.
+Today, the Mother Road is paved with daily mundane errands to pilgrimages by foreign motorcycle enthusiasts who've come to experience main street America on American Harley Davidsons.